symfony/symfony-docs/mercure.rst

     }

-As showcased `in this recording`_, the API Platform Client Generator also allows to scaffold complete React and React Native applications from this API.
+As showcased `in this recording`_, the API Platform Client Generator also allows you to scaffold complete React and React Native applications from this API.
 These applications will render the content of Mercure updates in real-time.

 Checkout `the dedicated API Platform documentation`_ to learn more about